speechgirl1505/TriviaGame/README.md

 It's Trivia Time!

-This game consists of eight questions.
-You will have four answer selections to choose from,
+This game consists of ten questions.
+You will have four answer selections to choose from and 30 seconds to answer each question.